Tarmean/Gistory.vim/README.md

 - `:Gistory` loads all commits which affect the current file into the quickfix list in a new tab.
 - You always see the diff between the new and previous commit
 - Navigate the quickfix list to jump to commits
-- Normalize whitespace and run lsp formatters via coc.nvimto clean up diffs
+- Gistory normalizes whitespace and runs lsp formatters via coc.nvim to clean up diffs

 Selecting a range only shows commits that affect that range.
 Git tries to track how this range changed over time, so if there is too much git churn all changes will be shown.